MichelML/Udacity_FrontEnd_Nano_EstablishingADeveloperMindset/README.md

 - Use the 5 Why's method, and follow through with 5 How's, in order to identify the problem and the solution.

 - Have the courage to tell someone knowledgeable you are stuck.
-Reach out for help.
+Reach out for help. _Nobody succeeds alone, nobody_.

 - Once you know the problem, deconstruct it.
 See how you can establish a detailed plan to get unstuck.

-- Search through any useful information site to download new knowledge in your brain, and eventually, make new connections, and solve your problem.
+- Search through any useful information sources to download new knowledge into your brain, make new connections, and solve your problem.

-- Always remind yourself why you are doing what you are doing.
+- Remind yourself why you are doing what you are doing.
 Most of the time, when it is tough, it is WORTHWHILE.

 - Write down your very best strengths.
 How can those help you move forward in the present moment?